webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 call.

-Notice in WebGPU the attributes are declared as parameters to the vertex shader function vs GLSL where they are declared as globals outside the function.
+Notice in WebGPU the attributes are declared as parameters to the vertex shader function vs GLSL where they are declared as globals outside the function and unlike GLSL where if you don't choose a location the compiler will assign one, in WGSL we must supply the locations.

 For varyings, in GLSL they are also declared as global variables whereas in WGSL you declare a structure with locations for each field, you declare your